 - Easy distortion of illustration to fix perspective and proportions

-- Eighteen blending modes to apply to layers and brushes
+- Eighteen blending modes to apply to layers

 - Import/Export layered PSD option

 - Fully adjustable rulers, ellipse guides, and French curves for precision drawing